MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-unsubscribeactivitycoordinatorpolicy.md

 Destroys a subscription.
 Note that this routine waits for any in-progress callbacks to return before completing.

 > [!CAUTION]
-> This call will fail if called from this subscription's callback, resulting in a crash.
-The crash is intentional and avoids deadlocking the caller.
+> Do not call the routine from its subscription's callback.
+Doing so will crash the program.

 ## -parameters